Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Properties Guide

 ### Script Variables

-#### Button Texture Properties
+- **Is Disabled** - If *true* the button is in the disabled state.
+It can still be clicked, toggled, hovered and focused to use the corresponding **Disabled Textures** and **Disabled Audio**.
+- **Mix Target** - If the audio configuration has more than two speakers, this sets the target channels.
+With *Stereo*, the audio will be played only on the first channel.
+With *Surround*, the audio will be played on all surround channels.
+With *Center*, the audio will be played on the second channel, which is usually the center.
+- **Bus Name** - The [audio bus](https://docs.godotengine.org/en/stable/tutorials/audio/audio_buses.html) on which this button's audio is playing.
+If the name of the audio bus is invalid or this property is unset it will default to the `Master` audio bus.

+#### Enabled Textures
-- **Enabled Normal Texture** - The texture to display when the button is enabled and is not in the focused, hovered, or pressed state.
+- **Enabled Normal Texture** - The [StyleBox](https://docs.godotengine.org/en/stable/classes/class_stylebox.html) used when the button is enabled and is not being hovered or pressed.
-- **Enabled Hover Texture** - The texture to display when the button is enabled in conjunction with the mouse hovering over it.
+- **Enabled Normal Hover Texture** - The [StyleBox](https://docs.godotengine.org/en/stable/classes/class_stylebox.html) used for the button's custom hover style when it is enabled and is being hovered, but is not being pressed.
-- **Enabled Focus Texture** - The texture to display when the button is enabled in conjunction with it having mouse or keyboard focus.
+- **Enabled Normal Focus Texture** - The [StyleBox](https://docs.godotengine.org/en/stable/classes/class_stylebox.html) used for the button's custom focus style when it is enabled and is focused, but is not being pressed.
+This custom style is displayed over the other custom styles, so using [StyleBoxEmpty](https://docs.godotengine.org/en/stable/classes/class_styleboxempty.html) will just disable the focus visual effect.
-- **Enabled Pressed Texture** - The texture to display when the button is enabled in conjunction with it being, or having been, pressed down.
+- **Enabled Pressed Texture** - The [StyleBox](https://docs.godotengine.org/en/stable/classes/class_stylebox.html) used for the button's custom pressed style when it is enabled and is being pressed.
-- **Enabled Pressed Hover Texture** - The texture to display when the button is enabled in conjunction with it being, or having been, pressed down and with the mouse hovering over it.
+- **Enabled Pressed Hover Texture** - The [StyleBox](https://docs.godotengine.org/en/stable/classes/class_stylebox.html) used for the button's custom hover style when it enabled and is being pressed and hovered.
-- **Enabled Pressed Focus Texture** - The texture to display when the button is enabled in conjunction with it being, or having been, pressed down with it having mouse or keyboard focus.
+- **Enabled Pressed Focus Texture** - The [StyleBox](https://docs.godotengine.org/en/stable/classes/class_stylebox.html) used for the button's custom focus style when it is enabled and is being pressed and focused.

+#### Disabled Textures
-- **Disabled Normal Texture** - The texture to display when the button is disabled and is not in the hovered, focused, or pressed state.
+- **Disabled Normal Texture** - The [StyleBox](https://docs.godotengine.org/en/stable/classes/class_stylebox.html) used when the button is disabled and is not being hovered or pressed.
-- **Disabled Hover Texture** - The texture to display when the button is disabled in conjunction with the mouse hovering over it.
+- **Disabled Normal Hover Texture** - The [StyleBox](https://docs.godotengine.org/en/stable/classes/class_stylebox.html) used for the button's custom hover style when it is enabled and is being hovered, but is not being pressed.
-- **Disabled Focus Texture** - The texture to display when the button is disabled in conjunction with it having mouse or keyboard focus.
+- **Disabled Normal Focus Texture** - The [StyleBox](https://docs.godotengine.org/en/stable/classes/class_stylebox.html) used for the button's custom focus style when it is disabled and is focused, but is not being pressed.
+This custom style is displayed over the other custom styles, so using [StyleBoxEmpty](https://docs.godotengine.org/en/stable/classes/class_styleboxempty.html) will just disable the focus visual effect.
-- **Disabled Pressed Texture** - The texture to display when the button is disabled in conjunction with it being, or having been, pressed down.
+- **Disabled Pressed Texture** - The [StyleBox](https://docs.godotengine.org/en/stable/classes/class_stylebox.html) used for the button's custom pressed style when it is disabled and is being pressed.
-- **Disabled Pressed Hover Texture** - The texture to display when the button is disabled in conjunction with it being, or having been, pressed down and with the mouse hovering over it.
+- **Disabled Pressed Hover Texture** - The [StyleBox](https://docs.godotengine.org/en/stable/classes/class_stylebox.html) used for the button's custom hover style when it enabled and is being pressed and hovered.
-- **Disabled Pressed Focus Texture** - The texture to display when the button is disabled in conjunction with it being, or having been, pressed down with it having mouse or keyboard focus.
+- **Disabled Pressed Focus Texture** - The [StyleBox](https://docs.godotengine.org/en/stable/classes/class_stylebox.html) used for the button's custom focus style when it is disabled and is being pressed and focused.

-#### Button Audio Properties
+#### Enabled Audio
 - **Hovered Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the mouse hovers over the button.
 - **Hovered Volume Db** - The volume of the Hovered Sound, in dB.
 - **Hover Pitch Scale** - The pitch and tempo of the Hovered Sound, as a multiplier of the audio sample's sample rate.